jaredwray/fumanchu/site/docs/v3-to-v4.md

 We are now fully migrated 🎉 and all helpers are in typescript and working correctly

-- `fumanchu` should be used as the primary way to do things now as `createHandlebars` is now deprecated!
-- `FumanchuOptions` now enables you to do filtering
+- We no longer support the legacy helpers that were in this project as we have migrated to a new helper system.
+- `createHandlebars` is now deprecated in favor of just using `fumanchu()` and no more needing async.
+- The `FumanchuOptions` has been changed on filtering and also now fully supported with `fumanchu()`
 - Caching is now enabled by default! 🚀